sdougbrown/reckoning/README.md

 ## What is Reckoning?

-Reckoning is a data-driven time visualization library.
-That's a very fancy way of saying a 'calendar'.
+Reckoning is a state manager for calendar visualizations.
+It allows you to specify how a calendar should behave, and derive a view from that calendar state that can be applied in a variety of frameworks or styles.

 Reckoning is currently built in native (es5) JS and has 'vanilla views', but there is a heavy leaning towards integration with [Mithril](http://mithril.js.org).